To hell and back: Arminia Bielefeld’s rollercoaster ride back to the Bundesliga | DW | 19.06.2020

 'That's what Bielefeld is about'

-You have to have a strong heart to support Arminia.
-The club's nadir came in 2014, when defeat by Darmstadt condemned them to relegation to the third tier.
+You have to have a strong heart to support Arminia, and the club's nadir in 2014 still weighs heavy on their fans.

 "Losing that game to Darmstadt and going down six years ago was definitely the toughest moment," Arminia fan and journalist Eva-Lotta Bohle told DW.
 "I've never been that down in my whole life."